amiturgman/video-tagging/README.md

         videotagging.framerate = data.video.FramesPerSecond;
         ,,,

-  Finally, to init the control, call the initVideo function, passing in the video URL as an argument:
+  Finally, to load the control, set the src property to the URL of the video:

-    videotagging.initVideo(data.video.Url);
+    videotagging.src = data.video.Url;

 Tagging Data -
 When a location is created or updated, the control fires an event called "onlocationchanged".
 Register to this event to get the data: